-Kris Birch specialises in industrial relations and employment law at Hall Payne and is also a valued member of the criminal law team.
+Kris Birch specialises in industrial relations and employment law at Hall Payne and also leads the Queensland criminal law team.
 She is admitted to the Supreme Court of South Australia (Barrister and Solicitor), the Supreme Court of Queensland (Lawyer) and the High Court of Australia (Solicitor).

 Kris has wanted to be a lawyer since she was young.